 If you are unsure who to call, please contact the Office of the Dean of Students at 541-346-3216

 Questions to Consider

-What are some questions to consider about my own alcohol use?
+What are some questions to consider when deciding to get my friend help?

 Be a real friend.
 You might even save a life.
-Share your concerns with a friend and help connect them with professional resources if it is something they are interested in.
+Share your concerns with a friend and help connect them with professional resources so that everyone may stay safe.